An online, live, 5-week exploration of short form writing celebrating creativity, observation, metaphor & mindfulness.

 “With her keen eye and ear for the sense and sounds of language; with her daily commitment to explore the dimensions of creative flow; and with her meditation practice as a source of insight and calm, Katey guides her students and clients through a mindful process that yields pages, ideas, and breakthroughs.
 Even more profound, I think, is the way that working with her can result in a fresh awareness of what it means and feels like to be awake in your life: writing or making art, or savoring the little moments that flash before us each day.
 Katey’s philosophy and approach continues to inspire my writing and teaching. ”

 —Holly Wren Spaulding, author of the poetry collection Pilgrim, and Zen practitioner

-Into the Flash will also introduce you to Mindful Flow exercises so that while you hone your craft during the course, you can be confident that you’re taking solid steps toward a more dedicated and mindful writing practice.
+Into the Flash will also introduce you to Mindful Flow exercises so that while you hone your craft during the course, you can be confident that you’re taking solid steps toward a more dedicated relationship to your imagination and a more mindful writing practice.
 With Mindful Flow, you will form habits that deepen how you approach writing for the rest of your life and set you up to successfully meet your creativity goals.
 In addition, you will have the optional opportunity to submit a draft of your short form writing to receive my live feedback through the discussion board.
 Want more?
 At time of check-out you may select an add-on for a private, formal critique of up to 4 flash pieces.